samiraslani/LLM_Applications/Web Brochure Assistant/README.md

 - `system_prompt`: Sets behavior (e.g., "You are a helpful assistant for filtering links").
 - `user_prompt`: Gives specific input (e.g., site links and goal).
 This results in multiple API calls when:
-- The site is parsed.
+- The links are filtered.
-- Content for each subpage is gathered.
 - Final brochure summary is generated.

 You can choose between: